dinfuehr/dinfuehr-hugo/content/blog/zgc.md

 * The GC can employ multiple threads while compacting (*parallel* compaction).
 * Compaction work can also be split across multiple pauses (*incremental* compaction).
 * Compact the heap concurrently to the running application without stopping it (or just for a short time) (*concurrent* compaction).
-* Go's GC simply deals with it by not compacting the heap at all.
+* No compaction of the heap at all (an approach taken by e.g. Go's GC).

-As already mentioned ZGC does concurrent compaction, this is certainly not a simple feature to implement so I want to describe how this works.
+ZGC uses concurrent compaction to keep pauses to a minimum, this is certainly not obvious to implement so I want to describe how this works.
 Why is this complicated?

 * You need to copy an object to another memory address, at the same time another thread could read from or write into the old object.